 After making fresh juice, it is ideal to consume it immediately; sometimes, we just make more than we can drink, want to drink juice later in the day, or save some time the next day.
-This is the only guide you will need for storing fresh juice.
+This is the only guide you will need for storing juice, so it lasts longer.

 You are making juice ahead can be very convenient and save time, especially when you want to plan your juicing week with a detoxifying strategy in mind.

 Batch juicing can make regular juice consumption a breeze, thus attaining your goal more quickly.
 But what happens when we make our freshly juiced juices need to be stored?